komly/minirag/README.md

 - For other platforms, download the appropriate binary from [Releases](https://github.com/komly/minirag/releases).

 4. Add your documents to the `docs` directory

+## 🛡️ 100% Local LLM & Data Safety

+**minirag** runs **entirely locally** on your machine:
+- All LLM inference and document indexing happen on your computer.
+- **No data ever leaves your device.**
+- Your documents and chat history are never sent to any external server or cloud.

+> **Your data stays private and secure.**

 ## 🚀 Usage